NEWS CENTER

 Korean boxing heroine Ju Hee Kim,new WPBF World Champion

-By WPBF-USBC.COM.
+By WPBF-USBC.com.
 December 16,2012.
 [PHOTO BY YONHAP]

 The 26-year-old Korean boxing heroine Ju Hee Kim scored a spectacular 10th round TKO over her Thai opponent Ploynapa Sakrungrueng to claim the Vacant World Professional Boxing Federation Women's World Light Flyweight Title on Saturday at Yeongdeungpo Girls High School in Seoul.
 Kim Ju-hee improved her record to (17-1-1,8 KOs).
 The event was promoted by Geoin Promotion.